10 Best Ocean Disaster Documentaries To Binge-Watch

 IMDb rating: 6.2/10

-Demi Lovato To Don the Director’s Hat For New Documentary On Child Stars
+Demi Lovato All Set To Direct A New Documentary On Child Stardom

 James Cameron’s Deepsea Challenge (2014)